jekkogray/Computer-Graphics-4554-Spring-2020/Project-Jekko-Syquia-Sunset/README.md

 Jekko Syquia
 # GWU, Washington Circle Animation THREE.js Project
 This is a webgl program that implements the use of THREE.js modules to create a 3D diorama animation.
-It features panning, there will be a car running around the circle in DC.
+It features panning, camera rotation, there is a mini animation of a car running around Washington Circle.

-The map data was extracted from Google Maps using RenderDoc and imported in Blender.
+The map data was extracted from Google Maps and created in Blender.
-Blender allowed for exporting to gltf file format that preserve animation.
+The process for the model can be seen in the /3DScreenshots folder Blender allowed for exporting to gltf file format that preserve animation.